ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 * Some VDAFs (e.g., `prio3`) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
-Others (e.g., `hits`) require all the reports to be present and must be initiated by the collector.
+Others (e.g., `poplar1`) require all the reports to be present and must be initiated by the collector.

 * Processing the reports -- especially validating them -- may require multiple